Ricci de Turck flow on singular manifolds: Mapping properties of the Lichnerowicz heat operator

 \subsection{H\"older differences in time}

 Consider in the previously set notation $v \in \ho(M\times [0,T], S_0)_0$ and the integral operator $G$.
-For any two fixed time points $t$ and $t'$, as well as any fixed space point $p\in M$ we will establish the following estimate
+For any two fixed time points $t$ and $t'$ (we shall assume $t\geq t'$ without loss of generality), as well as any fixed space point $p\in M$ we will establish the following estimate

 for some uniform constant $C>0$.
 We model our estimates after a similar analysis in \cite{BV}.
 We write